rehierl/node-tree-outliner/2-tree-of-nodes/2-1-node-sequence.md

 * the root node will always be the first node in this node sequence

 **Memory hook**
-The start tags of an HTML file have the exact same order.
+The node sequence of a tree corresponds with the order of start tags.

 <!-- ======================================================================= -->
 ## Subsequent nodes